 Do you prefer to train at home?
 Then online boxing lessons are the perfect option.
 Boxing training online is a convenient way to learn boxing techniques and try out boxing at home with professional instruction.
 Boxing training at home is also a great option if you don't have a gym nearby as this can save you time commuting which you can then focus on training.

 Knowing where you want to train will help you choose the right type of instruction.
 Keep in mind that having a boxing instructor come to your location may cost a little more because of travel considerations.
 It is more convenient for you, so it may be worth it!

 Boxing is a great skill that provides an excellent full-body workout that can also help you in your everyday life!
 We’re sure you’re convinced that boxing is for you, and now you know exactly what you want your lessons to look like!
 All it takes now is to contact a boxing coach and get started.

 But how do you know where to start that search?
 Let Bidvine do the work for you!
-Just answer a few questions about what your dream lessons look like.
-We’ll search and find you local boxing instructors who are ready to get you started.
+Just answer a few questions about what your dream lessons look like whether you're looking for in-person training or boxing online.
+Then, we’ll search and find you local boxing instructors who are ready to get you started.

 Once you've signed up for your boxing lessons, why not book a massage to soothe sore muscles as well?